 Keep It Legal

 What kind of regulation?
-The Securities and Exchange Commission may have a say in what you do, and any time you become involved in interstate commerce you will need to know your legal responsibilities for customer fulfillment, dispute resolution, and other matters.
+The Securities and Exchange Commission may have a say in what you do, and any time you become involved in interstate commerce you will need to know your legal responsibilities for customer fulfillment, dispute resolution, and other matters, especially when under investigation by the SEC.
 There is increased regulatory attention on the cryptocurrency industry and the federal government is keen to prevent scammers, hackers, and con artists at bay while allowing legal operations to continue their businesses.